Psalm 23

 This tune was composed by Scotsman James Leith Macbeth Bain (1860–1925), who has been described as a “healer, mystic, and poet,”[15] and founder of the Brotherhood of Healers.
 It was first published in Bain’s collection The Great Peace (1915 | Fig. 11), which was printed in four successive editions in 1915, the fourth of which is dated March 1915.
 The tune does not appear in the first edition; it is present in the fourth (we have not yet examined the second and third eds.).
 Bain called the tune MAROSA after the seventh daughter of his friend Captain M’Laren and dedicated it to William Hendry.
 He paired it with the Scottish Psalm 23 (“the old, classic Shepherd-Psalm”), except as he explained in his prefatory note, he added several repetitions of certain segments of the text in order to suit his tune.
 At the time, World War I was raging in Europe (1914–1918); Bain felt this hymn was “a potent requiem for the blessing of those dear men who have fallen in this war.”

 This tune was popularized via an arrangement by Gordon Jacob (1895–1984), teacher of composition at the Royal College of Music for forty years (1926–1966).
 Jacob called it “Brother James’ Air” and initially set it for unison voices with piano accompaniment in 1932 (Fig. 12), then later offered other versions for mixed voices (1934), female voices (1935), and even a recorder trio (1963).
-Jacob’s harmonization is sometimes included in hymnals by way of an adaptation made by Walter M. Gelton for A Hymnal for Friends, 2nd ed.
+Jacob’s SATB harmonization from 1934 is sometimes included in hymnals by way of an simplification made by Walter M. Gelton for A Hymnal for Friends, 2nd ed.
 (1955).

 3. BELMONT